mmnowak/tarot-quiz/README.md

 * The 404 page has the same design as the other pages, so the user feels like they haven't left the website;
 * It features a Go Back Home button which leads back to the Index page;
 * It redirects the user back to the Index page automatically after 10 seconds;
-* A countdown timer is displayed so the user knows to expect being redirected and when it is going to happen.
+* A countdown timer is displayed so the user knows to expect to be redirected and when it is going to happen.
 * User stories covered: 11, 13.

 ![404 Page](documentation/readme/features/errorpage.gif)